 1. Restart your computer.

-2. Press F2 or Delete key repeatedly as soon as your computer shuts down.
+2. Press F2 or Del key repeatedly as soon as your computer shuts down.
 If you still can't enter BIOS after doing that, please try pressing another key.
 Now you may want to know which key you should press.
 Every brand of laptop and motherboard is different.
 Please search Google for accurate answer for your own brand of laptop or motherboard.

 After you enter BIOS, press ←, →, ↑ or ↓ to switch from one section to another if you don't see your cursor on your screen.
 In addition, to press the Enter key will allow you to have one section selected.

-Select VT and change to Enabled.
+Select Intel(R) Virtualization Technology and change to Enabled.

 Last, but not least, press F10 to save and exit.